JunseokLee42/human-eval/README.md

     \ndef

 ## Cautions
-1. The files, `input.txt` and `printing.py` should be located in the same directory.
+1. Be sure the directory where the files, `input.txt` and `printing.py` are located in.

-2. It might occur errors if the annotation includes in some escape sequences like '\n\n'.
+2. It might occur errors if the docstrings include in some escape sequences like '\n\n'.

 ## Reference
 https://github.com/openai/human-eval